Landmark Detection and 3D Face Reconstruction for Caricature using a Nonlinear Parametric Model: Related Work

-{\bf 3D Face Reconstruction from A Single Image.} 3D face reconstruction from a single image is to recover 3D facial geometry from a given facial image, which has applications like face recognition~\cite{blanz2003face,tuan2017regressing}, face alignment~\cite{zhu2016face, feng2018joint} and expression transfer~\cite{thies2015realtime,thies2016face2face}.
+{\bf 3D Face Reconstruction from A Single Image.} 3D face reconstruction algorithms can be divided into different categories on the ground of the input modality: single RGB image based~\cite{guo2018cnn}, video based~\cite{liu2017robust}, depth image based~\cite{wang2017joint}, and so on.
+3D face reconstruction from a single image is to recover 3D facial geometry from a given facial image, which has applications like face recognition~\cite{blanz2003face,tuan2017regressing}, face alignment~\cite{zhu2016face, feng2018joint} and expression transfer~\cite{thies2015realtime,thies2016face2face}.
 Since Blanz and Vetter proposed a 3D Morphable Model (3DMM) in 1999~\cite{blanz1999morphable}, model-based methods have become popular in solving problems of 3D face reconstruction.
 Earlier, a large number of model-based algorithms considered some significant facial parts between 2D images and 3D templates, such as facial landmarks~\cite{cao2014displaced,jeni2015dense,grewe2016fully,thies2016face2face,JiangZDLL18}, latent representation~\cite{huber2015fitting} and so on.
 Cao \emph{et al.}~\cite{cao2013facewarehouse} utilized some RGBD sensors to create an extensive face database named FaceWareHouse, which contains 150 identities and 47 expressions of each identity.
-In recent years, deep learning-based methods have shown promising results in terms of computation time, robustness to occlusions and reconstruction accuracy.
+In recent years, deep learning based methods have shown promising results in terms of computation time, robustness to occlusions, and reconstruction accuracy~\cite{jin20203d}.
 Guo \emph{et al.}~\cite{guo2018cnn} proposed a real-time dense face reconstruction method by constructing a large scale dataset augmented based on traditional optimization methods and adopting a coarse-to-fine CNN framework.
+During the same year, Tran \emph{et al.}~\cite{tran2018nonlinear} demonstrated a nonlinear 3DMM, which is learned from a large set of unconstrained face images without collecting 3D face scans.
 Gecer \emph{et al.}~\cite{gecer2019ganfit} harnessed Generative Adversarial Networks (GANs) for reconstructing facial texture and shape from single images by training a generator of facial texture in UV space.
 Feng \emph{et al.}~\cite{feng20183d} presented a model-free method to rebuild the 3D facial geometry from a single light field image with a densely connected network.
+However, due to the diversity of style and geometry of caricatures, the approaches for normal face reconstruction can not be directly applied to general caricatures.